gsoft-inc/wl-squide/docs/guides/migrate-to-firefly-v9.md

     - `errorElement` is removed and somewhat replaced by a [root error boundary](#root-error-boundary)
 3. Create a `TanStackSessionManager` class and the `SessionManagerContext`.
 Replace the session's deprecated hooks by creating the customs `useSession` and `useIsAuthenticated` hooks.
 [View example](./add-authentication.md#create-a-session-manager)
 4. Remove the `sessionAccessor` option from the `FireflyRuntime` instance.
 Update the `BootstrappingRoute` component to create a `TanStackSessionManager` instance and share it down the component tree using a `SessionManagedContext` provider.
 [View example](./add-authentication.md#fetch-the-session)
-5. Update the `AuthenticationBoundary` component to use the new `useIsAuthenticated` hook.
+5. Add or update the `AuthenticationBoundary` component to use the new `useIsAuthenticated` hook.
+Global data fetch request shouldn't be throwing 401 error anymore when the user is not authenticated.
 [View example](./add-authentication.md#add-an-authentication-boundary)
 6. Update the `AuthenticatedLayout` component to use the session manager instance to clear the session.
 Retrieve the session manager instance from the context defined in the `BootstrappingRoute` component using the `useSessionManager` hook.
 [View example](./add-authentication.md#define-an-authenticated-layout)
 7. Update the `AuthenticatedLayout` component to use the new `$key` option of the navigation item.
 [View example](#new-key-option-for-navigation-items)
+8. Replace the `ManagedRoutes` placeholder with the new [PublicRoutes](../reference/routing/publicRoutes.md) and [ProtectedRoutes](../reference/routing/protectedRoutes.md) placeholders.
+[View example](../getting-started/create-host.md#homepage)
-8. Convert all deferred routes into static routes.
+9. Convert all deferred routes into static routes.
 [View example](#removed-support-for-deferred-routes)
-9. Add a `$key` option to the navigation item registrations.
+10. Add a `$key` option to the navigation item registrations.
 [View example](#new-key-option-for-navigation-items)

 ### Root error boundary